d-prieto/2025IBComputerScienceCaseStudy/Context-definitions.md

 Machine-actionable information is data which is formatted so that machines can read and interpret it without human action.
 To create machine-actionable information, format data in a clear, structured way like using codes, tags, or standard formats that computers can easily understand.

 For example: Words on a paper are not considered Machine-actionable information because the machine cannot work with it.
-The information of what pixels need to be white or black, so that they become words, is Machine-actionable information, because the machine can work with the pixel data.
+The information of what pixels need to be white or black, so that they become a picture, is Machine-actionable information, because the machine can work with the pixel data.

 ## Extra ball: Tensor
 [Define what is a tensor with your words so your colleagues can more less understand it]